 Before you choose your career path, you need to understand in which direction the industry is moving and try to get a diverse knowledge base and skill set.
 If you want your career to be secure, you need to be in the know of industries and do a lot of reading even as a student.
 You want to read the newspaper and catch up on the news on TV.

-If entrepreneurship interests you, you can also always keep in mind how you’re going to be able to start your own business and what experience you require for it.
-And what skills you actually need for it.
+If entrepreneurship interests you, you can also always keep in mind how you’re going to be able to start your own business.
+Also understand what experience you require for it, and what skills you actually need for it.
 Keep constantly being on the lookout for new opportunities, knowledge and skill sets.
-This will keep you proactive, and that’s what’s required for any successful professional.
+This will keep you proactive, and that’s what any successful professional requires.

 It’s a good idea to position yourself in a way that you’re able to find and create new opportunities.
 We all constraints in terms of resources, abilities or opportunities.
 But it’s the best idea to be honest with ourselves and persevere interests with dedication and sincerity.
 What differentiates a successful entrepreneur or professional from others is that you make an attempt to grab an opportunity.
 And never give up.